-The Model Based System Engineering (MBSE) is based on simplified mathematical models that reflects the dynamic behavior of the systems.
-These latter are most of time nonlinear and need control schemes taking in consideration exogenous perturbations.
-The main contribution of this paper is the design of a robust passivity based sliding mode control scheme for a 1.26 KW PEMFC.
-The uncertainties considered in this paper are temperature and load variation.
-The FC reference current is adapted in a linear transformation by introducing a temperature sensor.
+The model-based system engineering (MBSE) is based on simplified mathematical models that reflect the dynamic behavior of the systems.
+These are most of the time nonlinear and need control schemes taking in consideration of exogenous perturbations.
+The main contribution of this article is the design of a robust passivity-based sliding mode control scheme for a 1.26 KW proton exchange membrane fuel cell (PEMFC).
+The uncertainties considered in this article are temperature and load variation.
+The fuel cell (FC) reference current is adapted in a linear transformation by introducing a temperature sensor.
 This information is present in most of commercial PEMFC and not used in the closed-loop system.
-Moreover, the proposed approach cancels the errors caused by the average approach modeling and the observer (the part which replaces current sensor).
+Moreover, the proposed approach cancels the errors caused by the average approach modeling and the observer (the part, which replaces current sensor).
 Robustness against load variation is assured via a proportional integral compensation of the incremental value of load resistance.
-The performance of the controller and the effectiveness of our approach is shown through the simulation with MATLAB-SIMULINK software.
+The performance of the controller and the effectiveness of our approach is shown through the simulation with matlab-simulink software.